pranaypareek/csci-ua.0480-fall2017-003/homework/03-draft-minor-changes.markdown

 ### Building the Framework

-This homework is split into __3 parts__.
+This homework is split into __4 parts__.
 Coding starts with __part 1__.

-Each part builds off of the previous, with the last parts culminating in finishing up your web framework and building a small fan site 💖 with your web framework!
+Each part builds off of the previous, with the last part completing the web framework and building a small fan site 💖 with your web framework!
 (YES!). __Please do the following in order!__ &rarr;

-1. __Part 1 - Warm Up__ - get familiar with the `net` module!
+1. __Part 1 - A Quote__ - get familiar with the `net` module!
-    * work with nodes' net module to create a simple server
+    * work with node's net module to create a simple server
     * use callbacks to handle new connections and arriving data
     * handle http requests from the browser
     * create a small "hello world" site
-2. __Part 2 - Even Warmer__ - build on the previous part, but adding functionality through `Request` and `Response` objects
+2. __Part 2 - A Garish Hello__ - build on the previous part, but adding functionality through `Request` and `Response` objects
     * create a `Request` object to encapsulate http requests
     * create a `Response` object to encapsulate http responses; this object will be able to:
         * send http responses back using a socket object